FelixHohne/cuda_shortest_paths/README.md

 ### Algorithm Description

-We implement the delta-stepping algorithm proposed by Meyer and Sanders in their paper *$\Delta$-stepping: a parallelizable shortest path algorithm*[^3].
+We implement the delta-stepping algorithm proposed by Meyer and Sanders.
 The intuition behind the delta-stepping algorithm is based on the following observations.
 While Dijkstra's has a good time complexity, it exposes very little parallelism, as it only processes one minimum-distance element from a